daniels-data-science/Company-Docs/handover/food-remedy-api/Food-remedy-cloud.md

 When you are ready for the changes to be deployed to GCP, run `terraform apply`.

 Next, navigate to the `terraform/kubernetes` directory and repeat the steps above for running `init`, `plan` and `apply` when there are changes to be made.
 The configuration in `terraform/gcp` must be deployde first, as the GKE cluster resources must be deployed before the kubernetes configurations can be deployed.

+## Work in Progress

+- [ ] Setup permissions to run full deployments for Food Remedy API project.
+Must work with Deakin IT to get this done.
+Trial and Error process, however the Terraform configuration should give an indication of what permissions are required.
+- [ ] Automate Terraform deployments with Github Actions.
+Start with `terraform validate` and `terraform plan` checks for PR validation.
+Then, automate `terraform apply` for the `main` branch on merge.
+- [ ] Domain name and DNS.
+We need to register a domain name for the Food Remedy API.
+This will be used for the frontend and backend.
+We will also need to setup DNS records for the domain name to point to the frontend and backend services.
+What name?
+- [ ] Automate docker deployments to Google Artifact repos.
+Backend, database and frontend images should be built and pushed to GCP, to be picekd up and executed by Kubernetes.
+Three Artifact repos, one for each image.
+- [ ] Run `Docker build` for PR validation.